“We encourage everyone to think outside of the box and to design the future of Paralympic Classification together with

 The IPC Classification Committee and the IPC Governing Board have considered all feedback and drafted the final version of the 2017 Athlete Classification Code and International Standards.
-The Governing Board has approved these documents and will bring them forward as a motion to the General Assembly in November.
+The Governing Board has approved the 2017 Athlete Classification Code and will bring it forward as a motion to the General Assembly in November.
 The 2017 Athlete Classification Code is supplemented by International Standards that provide the technical and operational requirements for Classification.
 As these are operational in nature they may require change from time to time by the IPC Governing Board.

 Third consultation round 2015